Types of Funds

 Field of interest funds are designed for donors who have interests in a particular area of funding but who wish to rely on the Foundation to make specific grants in support of those interests.
-For example, you may be concerned about environmental issues and want your fund to support groups and projects that the Foundation finds most compelling - and that may not be supported through other grants programs of the Foundation.
+For example, you may be concerned about environmental issues and want your fund to support groups and projects that the foundation finds most compelling and that might not be supported through other grants programs of the foundation.

 You may specify an issue area, a particular cause, or a specific geographic area as the focus for the grants you wish the Foundation to make in the name of your fund.
 However, if you wish to remain involved with the Foundation as an advisor regarding grants made from the fund, then the Foundation will consider the fund a donor-advised fund, even though it may reflect a specific area of interest.

 Field of interest funds may be created by any individual, family, group, business, or organization.
 Funds may be named for the donor, a family member, friend, or organization.
 Or, you can name the fund to ensure your anonymity.
 Field of interest funds may be established as expendable or endowed funds.
 You can also donate a variety of assets to your fund.

 A primary benefit of field of interest funds is that as a donor, you can be assured that grants will be made that support the issues you care about.
 At the same time, you do not need to be actively involved in the grantmaking process.
 And like donor-advised funds, you avoid the administrative headaches and costs of establishing a private foundation.
 The Community Foundation is responsible for all administrative tasks associated with the fund - including due diligence investigations regarding prospective grant recipients and management of assets.

 Scholarship funds are an important way to support the educational goals of students.
 In choosing whom you would like to support, you can specify a particular school (either the school from which the student is graduating or is attending), a special talent or academic area, or a specific geographic area - or you could specify that the scholarships you support be based on a statement of need.